AaltoSciComp/scicomp-docs/triton/tut/storage.rst

     sftp://triton.aalto.fi

-If you are connecting from remote and cannot use the VPN, you might connect instead to department machines like kosh, taltta, amor.
+If you are connecting from remote and cannot use the VPN, you might connect instead to department machines like kosh.aalto.fi, taltta.aalto.fi, amor.org.aalto.fi (for NBE).

 Rsync